Two become one? Planemakers work on tech to cut pilot numbers

 In an industry where safety is paramount, reducing cockpit crew numbers won’t occur without significant testing and certification from regulators, though.

-In addition, getting airlines to spend money to retrofit their current fleet as well as cultural change to manage the new kind of pilot role will be crucial, said Christine Ourmieres-Widener, CEO of British regional carrier Flybe (FLYB.L).
+In addition, getting airlines to spend money to retrofit their current fleet as well as cultural change to manage the new kind of pilot role will be crucial, said Christine Ourmieres-Widener, CEO of British regional carrier Flybe.

 “Most of the time people who are selling solutions don’t realise how complex it can be to manage change and that’s a massive change,” she said.
 “The technology will definitely be ready at some point but it will be a long process.”